 The debouncing mechanism consists of:

-6 hysteresis triggered inverted switches with <5ms detection delay.
-These inputs provide full debouncing capabilities and are intended to be used for the five OSBs
+6 hysteresis triggered inverted mechanism with <5ms detection delay.
+These circuits provide full debouncing capabilities and are intended to be used for the five OSBs + an extra button.
+These inputs filter most of the fake interrupts created by button bouncing by allowing only 0v or 5v outputs.
+One important distinction is that the values of the switch are inverted and software needs to take this into account.

-2 non inverted switches with ~5ms delay intended for rockers.
+2 non inverted switches with ~5ms detection delay intended for rockers (AMPCD only).
+These inputs provide medium debouncing capability by smoothing any glitches, fake interrupts may be triggered depending on the receiving IC specific thresholds.

-Changing the boot state of any of these inputs will cause an interrupt to be fired and software can now read the status of all four DDI/4 blocks in order to determine which button was pushed.
+Any change of any of these inputs will cause an interrupt to be fired and software can now read the status of all four DDI/4 blocks in order to determine which button was pushed.
 If necessary software might add extra debouncing time to compensate for flaky connections and bouncy switches.

-The following picture represents a simulation of the debouncing hardware
+The following pictures represent a simulation of the debouncing hardware please notice that the RC constant has been calculated for 10ms leading to a sub 5ms detection delay in most cases.

 Figure 1 Button press detection with hysteresis